ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec recommended sending `CAP END` upon connection if the client didn't want to perform CAP negotiation.
 This advice has been removed as sending only `CAP END` doesn't make much sense in this case.

+Previous versions of this spec required that when sending `CAP NAK`, servers MUST have the final parameter (the capability list) consist of _"at least the first 100 characters of the capability list in the REQ subcommand which triggered the NAK"_.
+This was removed as it's a bit arbitrary, already covered in the existing language, and honestly more likely to just confuse vendors.